aur42/examples/react/nextjs/sdk/README.md

 # Development

-To start the server on port :3000 run:
+To start the server on port:3000 run:

 ```bash
 yarn run dev